Nexus-Digital-Solutions-ZM/nexus-store/README.md

 ## Working rules

 1. Plan first.
-Agree who does what and the cart data shape (e.g. `{ id, name, price, qty }`) in the group chat before coding.
+Answer the questions above and agree who does what before coding.
-2. Work on your own branch (e.g. `feature/cart`, `feature/checkout`).
+2. Work on your own branch (e.g. `feature/cart`, `feature/stock-api`).
 Don't both work on the same branch.
 3. Merge into `main` only when your part works, and tell the other person when you do.
 4. Run `git pull origin main` before you start work and before you merge.
 5. Commit in small steps with clear messages.